bpstephanie/Pennywise/README.md

       [Back To Top](<#contents>)

     - #### Update Worksheet
       Once the user has been shown the worksheet has been updated successfully, they are shown another menu.
-They have 2 choices, to add another expense of to return to the main menu.
-The user will be shown an error message and asked to a valid response if they enter an invalid answer.
+They have 2 choices, to add another expense of to return to the [main menu](<#main-menu>).
+The user will be shown an error message and asked for a valid response if they enter an invalid answer.

       <details><summary>Worksheet Updated</summary>